 The least complementary angle is setting your webcam below eye level.
 This will make you carry extra chins and distort your face.
 A great camera angle can make you look a lot less disheveled.

 List of Makeup Tricks

 Also, refrain from nervous distractions.
 If you’re known for fidgeting with your hair, keep your hands firmly on your lap.
-Furthermore, consider refraining from touching your hair or your face while you’re actively on your Zoom meeting.
+Furthermore, consider refraining from touching your hair or your face while you’re actively in your Zoom meeting.
 Remember, in group calls, you don’t want to look unprofessional.
 Skip the nervous ticks and practice deep breathing.
 Small changes can leave a big impression.
-When you jump on your call be prepared, present, and polished.
-One last thing is don’t forget to smile for the camera.
+When you jump on your call, be prepared, present, and polished.
+One last thing is don’t forget to smile at the camera.
 It lights up your face.

 We hope you enjoyed these tips for a quick 10-minute zoom makeover.
 For more family beauty tips and advice, check out the Beauty Category on FamilyApp.